written by becca nelson sankey | photos by becca nelson sankey, rapid media and provided by michele and jody babiash

 For Jody, an AirMed1 helicopter pilot for Shannon Hospital, also downtown, the location was perfect.
 And for Michele, who works in sales for Hometown Living magazines, which publishes San Angelo Lifestyles, the side gig as a hostess fell right in line with her nurturing personality and the couple’s love of people.

 The couple bought the building in late 2017, began demolition in early 2018, and had a building permit by that summer.
 The following summer, in 2019, they opened the top floor: 4,500 square feet that comprises their home and four additional bedrooms and bathrooms for guests.
-Currently, renovations are in the works for the 6,500-square-foot first floor, which will be a brick oven pizzeria open to firehouse guests and the public.
+The firehouse is now open to the public as not only a hotel but 6,500 square feet of the first floor has been renovated.
+It's now a pizzeria and taproom.

 Even before the Babiashes made good on their plans, Michele said, the City of San Angelo was “ecstatic” about the future of the firehouse, which operated as Central Firehouse from 1929 to 1976, then served as a recreation center for the city, and then the home of Healthy Families, a local nonprofit.